 Denial of Lost Wage Benefits

-In addition to the above risks, you will not for the time you take off work while treating your injuries if you elect to treat through your private health insurance carrier.
+In addition to the above risks, you will not receive any compensation for the time you take off work while treating your injuries if you elect to treat through your private health insurance carrier.

 If you begin receiving income through a short- or long-term disability policy because of an injury you did not report to workers' comp, that income is also in jeopardy of being terminated.
 This is not always the case, since it depends highly on the language of the disability benefits, but it is a possibility.

-When the claim is through workers' comp coverage, there is almost always no co-payment obligation.
-Once you reach a point known as m, the workers' comp carrier may require that you pay a $10.00 co-pay for authorized doctor visits.
+When the claim is through workers' comp, there is almost always no co-payment obligation.
+Once you reach a point known as Maximum Medical Improvement, the workers' comp carrier may require that you pay a $10.00 co-pay for authorized doctor visits.
 However, this is often not implemented

 If you have questions about your workers' comp benefits, or you have been injured at work and are yet to receive benefits, contact an experienced attorney at Dolman Law Group Accident Injury Lawyers, PA.

 We strive to provide experienced, personal representation to our clients.
-To ensure this is possible, Dolman Law Group Accident Injury Lawyers, PA only takes the number of cases that we can handle properly.
+To ensure this is possible, Dolman Law Group Accident Injury Lawyers, PA only takes the amount of cases that we can handle properly.
 For us, it is about quality over quantity.

 We also strive to provide you with personal service.
 To do this, we give every client their attorney's personal cell phone number and email address.
 We want all our clients to have access to the attorney they are paying for.
 It only makes sense.

 Please contact our office anytime to schedule a free consultation.
 We can be reached at (727) 451-6900 or by emailing us on our Contact Page.
-Or, if you’d like, chat with a representative by visiting our website and clicking on the “Live Chat” box in the bottom right corner.
+Or, if you like, chat with a representative by visiting our website and clicking on the “Live Chat” box in the bottom right corner.
 We look forward to hearing from you.